 I love experimenting in the garden.
 That’s why I enjoy the Baker Creek Heirloom Seeds catalog so much.
 I’m amazed by the vast array of plants that I’ve never heard of.
 Reading the descriptions, comparing, and picking out a few new things to try helps me survive the bleakest months of winter.
 Having said that, though, I’m trying to develop a list of my own favorites – plants that are dependable, productive, and of course…tasty!

 Baker Creek’s description for Tronchuda Kale claimed that it was more heat tolerant than other types and I’ve found that to be true, at least this year.
 We had a fairly mild summer, and although the plants slowed down with the warmer weather, they were fairly healthy despite fending off cabbage worms.
-I planted seeds in my raised beds in the Spring.
+I planted seeds in my raised beds in the spring.
 The plants lived through the summer and started to revive again when the cooler temperatures arrived.

 Tronchuda, also known as Portuguese Kale, has a flatter leaf than other varieties which have more wrinkled ones.
 I think I prefer the texture of these smoother leaves, and they’re a little easier to work with when preparing them, too.

-Kale is one of the most challenging crops I grow, mainly because of the battle with my enemies, the cabbage worms.
+Kale is one of the most challenging crops I grow, mainly because of the battle with cabbage worms.
 I’ve tried different methods, but I happened on a product that has really made a difference, and that is Captain Jack’s Deadbug .
 I have to reapply it after it rains, but it has really helped me to harvest some beautiful leaves.

 When to Grow

-Kale is a cool-weather plant, so in my area (zone 6b) I can grow it both Spring and Fall.
+Kale is a cool-weather plant, so in my area (zone 6b) I can grow it both spring and fall.
 Like I said above, it endured the summer this year so I didn’t need to replant it, but I’m not sure if that will always be the case.
 Our summers vary, and can be pretty brutal.
 It takes about 85 days to mature.

 Why to Grow

 Kale has many nutritional benefits that make it worth growing.
-Referred to as a “Super Food,” it is low carb and low fat, but very high in nutrients.
+Referred to as a “Super Food,” it’s low carb and low fat, but very high in nutrients.
 There are many ways to work kale into your diet.
 Think smoothies, soups, dehydrated “chips,” and salads.
 Kale: Health Benefits & Nutrition Facts.

 I use the cut-and-come-again method.
 I harvest the middle-sized leaves, leaving the small ones to grow larger, and the large or tattered ones for the plant.
 You don’t want to take too many, maybe a third, but the plant will continue to produce new leaves over the course of the growing season.
 You don’t need to harvest the whole plant.
-Like mentioned above, I’ve been able to harvest kale for an extended period, from Spring through Fall, although its growth was slower during the summer.
+Like mentioned above, I’ve been able to harvest kale for an extended period, from spring through fall, although its growth was slower during the summer.